Is your business blog new, or do you already have a company blog that simply isn’t getting the traffic you would like?

 In other words, you don’t want to spend hours writing on a topic or keyword phrase that you think will get you traffic because you think people search using that phrase.
 You want to write a blog optimized for a phrase that you know people are searching by.

-The next part though is this question, assuming you find a keyword/keyword phrase that has search volume (people are searching it), would this keyword phrase be in a market that you could compete in?
+The next part though is this question, assuming you find a keyword/keyword phrase that has search volume (people are searching it), would this keyword phrase be worth your time to compete for rank?

-For example, if you sell shoes locally, and your store is called Bob’s Shoes, will you be able to compete by writing on the keyword phrase, “Nike shoes”?
+For example, if you sell shoes locally, and your store is called Bob’s Shoes, will you be able to compete for the keyword “Nike shoes” by writing the keyword phrase, “Nike shoes” in your content?

 No. You will get crushed.